krawthekrow/simd20s-assembler/README.md

-Assembler for the upcoming SIMD16S (an SIMD unit made in The Powder Toy).
+Assembler for the upcoming SIMD20S (an SIMD unit made in The Powder Toy).
 Still under development and very unstable.

-Access SIMD16S [here](http://powdertoy.co.uk/Browse/View.html?ID=2046454).
-I have yet to make a controller for it, so it can only process GPU operations now.
+This is a fork of [SIMD16S's assembler](https://github.com/krawthekrow/simd16s-assembler), which has been abandoned for obvious reasons.

-See arch_docs.txt for sketchy details on the SIMD16S architecture (along with a lot of other future plans).
-See gpuTest.asm for an example of what code is presently supported by the assembler.
-That's the code used for the demo in the Powder Toy demo save.
+See arch_docs.txt for sketchy details on the SIMD20S architecture (along with a lot of other future plans).

 To use: